 Edinburgh CitySounds was one of 17 experiments selected for the second phase of OrganiCity and ran from 1 November 2017 to 16 April 2018.
 OrganiCity is a service for experimentation that explores how citizens, businesses and city authorities can work together to create digital solutions to urban challenges.

 Edinburgh CitySounds was designed to explore and celebrate the richness of sounds in the city, benefiting from recent innovations in digital technology and network infrastructure.
 It focused on how sounds captured in a central urban greenspace can inform community groups and citizens about biodiversity and health and well-being, as well as provide a unique resource for artists and data scientists.

-The CitySounds team brings together an exciting combination of expertise and experience, including people from the University, the Council and the third sector, and covering topics such as biodiversity, health and wellbeing, digital audio art and data science.
+The CitySounds team brought together an exciting combination of expertise and experience, including people from the University, the Council and the third sector, and covering topics such as biodiversity, health and wellbeing, digital audio art and data science.

-CitySounds is part of the University of Edinburgh’s Internet of Things (IoT) Initiative which is exploring innovative ways that internet-connected devices and sensors, such as temperature sensors, motion sensors, water gauges, etc. can be used to understand and inform new approaches to improve the lives of people living and working across the Edinburgh and South East Scotland area.
+CitySounds was part of the University of Edinburgh’s Internet of Things (IoT) Initiative which is exploring innovative ways that internet-connected devices and sensors, such as temperature sensors, motion sensors, water gauges, etc. can be used to understand and inform new approaches to improve the lives of people living and working across the Edinburgh and South East Scotland area.